Mathieu-Poirier/Assignment-1/README.md

 }
 ```

-Levraging HashSet's:
+Leveraging HashSets:

 ```
 this.shapeSet = new HashSet<>();
 ```

-## To create a canvas and generate random shapes, instantiate a new CCanvas object
+## To create a canvas, and generate random shapes, instantiate a new CCanvas object

 ```
 CCanvas canvas = new CCanvas();